notbricey/brisee.github.io/_posts/2025-04-07-xintra-apt-emulation-lab-husky-corp.md

 		- `User.Read`: Access basic user profile information.
 		- `offline_access`: Allows long-term access via refresh tokens.
 		- `openid`, `profile`: Grants access to OpenID Connect claims (e.g., user profile data).

+  &nbsp;

 These permissions indicate that the attacker seeks extensive control over email, files, and user data which will play a key part in scoping out where to look for malicious / anomalous activity.

 Searching for `OperationName : "Add service principal" and TargetResource.displayName : "Calendar-Sync"` will show one event of the service principal being added:
 <div style="text-align: center; display: flex; justify-content: center; align-items: center;">